The Ultimate Declutter Your Home Checklist

 During decluttering, you need to ask yourself specific questions to decide what to get rid of.
 Start with, “do I need this,” followed by, “do I want this,” and lastly, “can someone else use it.”
 We know that there are items you need to keep in the garage or attic for that one day that you might need them.
 However, your home should be a living place, not a storage place.

-Once you've asked yourself those questions, it's time to sort.
-Make piles of items to save, unwanted items to trash, and items to sell or donate.
-Next, you want to ensure that you touch every item in the area that you started in.
-While on the topic of starting – it does not matter where you start!
-Decluttering must be done in every corner of your home, so just start the process and go from there.
+Once you've asked yourself those questions, it's time to sort similar items together.
+Make piles of items to save, unwanted items to trash, and items in good condition that you can sell or donate.
+Always make sure that you touch every item in the area that you started in.

 Clean-Up